-Current Show: The new musical comedy - based around TV's The X Factor - I Can't Sing! from 1 March 2014.
+Current Show: The new musical comedy - based around TV's The X Factor - I Can't Sing!.
 Written by Harry Hill and Steve Brown with Simon Cowell as co-producer.

 Opening at the London Palladium in May 1998 was the stage musical adaptation of the classic 1977 film Saturday Night Fever.
 Featuring the famous songs by the Bee Gees - only this time sung by the cast - it was staged by Arlene Phillips who said that "Saturday Night Fever is my seventh West End show and it doesn't get any easier.
 My role is changing, I'm choreographing, directing and helping to adapt the book, so I've never been so involved with a show before.
 I must admit I like being in control but I miss sharing the responsibility, I can only bounce ideas off myself.
 I've never worked so hard in my life.
 I just hope that nothing is being sacrificed, because I can't be in two places at once."
 Fortunately the show opened to good reviews and it enjoyed a run of just two years before closing in February 2000.
 (The production would return to the West End four years later this time to the Apollo Victoria Theatre).
 Having enjoyed an award-winning run on Broadway, Christopher Renshaw's revival of the classic Rodgers and Hammerstein musical The King and I opened here in May 2000 in a re-cast prodcution starring Jason Scott Lee in his West End stage debut and Elaine Paige.
 Best known for his film work, and having never sung publicly on stage before, the half-Chinese, half-Hawaiian actor Jason Scott Lee said that "Actually, I'm excited to do it in front of a live audience.
 We had a sort of teaser thing the other day and the feedback was really wonderful.
 But I'm looking forward to doing it in front of a big audience to see what their response is.
 It will be fun.
 I'm not that nervous of singing because my song is not really a sung song, it is more of a spoken philosophical soliloquy.
 And I only have one to do, thank Buddha."
 His reason for wanting to do a stage musical was because "it is a diversification for me.
 But sometimes what you know becomes totally boring.
 So you have to go into new territory, something that is scary and challenging and will put you in the place of being a student once again.
 I like that feeling.
 I like big challenges, and I think that I was getting a little bored with the formulaic movies that I was getting offered.
 At first it was really tricky having to talk, and then move into a tune, but now it's much better.
 There is that cheeky moment when you break into song that some people find difficult to handle, but the trick is to use your same speaking voice.
 Also I'm not used to doing things that are so camp, so that's also an interesting idea.
 The one thing I have learnt about doing stage stuff is that you really have to pace yourself.
 In film you can give everything because you know that they are usually going to use the first three or four takes.
 But here if you do that, you blow yourself out for the rest of the week and the subsequent weeks...
 I never experienced what it would be like to work on a role and focus and focus on it and find new things and create new dimensions.
 I thought, it's never too late to have a go."